juicedata/juicefs/docs/en/development/data_structures.md

 }
 ```

-Slices is an array of bytes, corresponding to one [slice](#3.1.15-DelSlices) per 12 bytes.
+Slices is an array of bytes, and each [slice](#3.1.15-DelSlices) corresponds to 12 bytes.

 #### 3.3.16 Sustained